Last Updated on April 19, 2023

 - McAdenville: Christmas Town USA is hard to beat, even though it’s the main attraction in this Gaston County town.

-- Boone: Winter in Boone is truly special, thanks to the outdoor recreation and the overall great feeling we have when hanging out in town.
+- Boone: Winter in Boone is truly special, thanks to the outdoor recreation and the overall great feeling when hanging out in town.

-- Blowing Rock: Thanks to Chetola Resort’s Festival of Lights and the wonderful small-town vibes (also, Tweetsie Christmas), Blowing Rock could probably be higher up on this list.
+- Blowing Rock: Thanks to Chetola Resort’s Festival of Lights and the fantastic small-town vibes (also, Tweetsie Christmas), Blowing Rock could probably be higher up on this list.

 - Charlotte: It was tough to pick between Charlotte and Raleigh, but there’s just a bit more happening in Queen City’s surroundings.
 That includes Speedway Christmas in Concord, the Polar Express in Spencer, and even McAdenville.

-What do you think?
+What do you think is the best place to spend Christmas in NC?
 Do you have a different top 5?
 Let us know in the comments or by email.

 Ready to Enjoy Christmas in North Carolina (and Similarly Festive Holidays)?